adi90x/rancher-active-proxy/README.md

 And you should either start Rancher Active Proxy with environment variable `DEFAULT_EMAIL` or specify `rap.le_email` as a container label.

-If you are developping I recommend to add `rap.le_test=true` to the container in order to use Let's Encrypt stagging environment and to not exceed limits.
+If you are developing I recommend to add `rap.le_test=true` to the container in order to use Let's Encrypt staging environment and to not exceed limits.

 #### SAN certificates

 Rancher Active Proxy support SAN certifcates ( one certificate for several domains ).

-To create a SAN certificate you need to separate hostname by ";" ( instead of "," for separate domains)
+To create a SAN certificate you need to separate hostnames with ";" ( instead of "," for separate domains)

 `rap.le_host=admin.foo.com;api.foo.com;mail.foo.com`

 This will create a single certificate matching : admin.foo.com, api.foo.com, mail.foo.com .
-The certificate created will be name `admin.foo.com` but symlink will be create to match all domain.
+The certificate created will be named `admin.foo.com` but symlink will be create to match all domains.

 ### Multiple Ports

-If your container exposes multiple ports, Rancher Active Proxy will use `rap.port` label, then use the expose port if there is only one port exposed, or default to `DEFAULT_PORT` environmental variable ( which is set by default to `80` ).
+If your container exposes multiple ports, Rancher Active Proxy will use `rap.port` label, then use the exposed port if there is only one port exposed, or default to `DEFAULT_PORT` environmental variable ( which is set by default to `80` ).
-Or you can try your hand at the Advanced `rap.host` syntax.
+Or you can try your hand at the [Advanced `rap.host` syntax](#advanced-raphost-syntax).

 ### Special ByPass for Let's Encrypt

-If your container use its own letsencrypt process to get some certificates Set `rap.le_bypass` to `true` to add a location to the http server block to forward `/.well-known/acme-certificate/` to upstream through http instead of redirect it to https
+If your container uses its own letsencrypt process to get some certificates Set `rap.le_bypass` to `true` to add a location to the http server block to forward `/.well-known/acme-certificate/` to upstream through http instead of redirecting it to https

 ### Advanced `rap.host` syntax

 Using the Advanced `rap.host` syntax you can specify multiple host names to each go to their own backend port.
-Basically provides support for `rap.host`, `rap.port`, and `rap.proto` all in one field.
+Basically this provides support for `rap.host`, `rap.port`, and `rap.proto` all in one field.

 For example, given the following: